shridharrai/IT-Logger/README.md

 # it-logger
-A Internal Logging Application for IT Department
+An Internal Logging Application for IT Department

 (i).You can add logs and prioritize them by making them as important.